Tsagadai/zombie-storage.com/source/_posts/2012-11-23-whats-going-on.markdown

 I have not been in the right mental place to complete nanowrimo this year but I am still interested in finishing what I started.
-I'll keep writing over the next few months and eventually edit it and packages it all up.
-It isn't dead, it's just sleeping.
+I'll keep writing over the next few months.
+Eventually I will edit then package it all up into a tasty ebook.
+It isn't dead, it's just sleeping right now.

 So that's that.
 A few plans to keep me busy and to churn out some projects which